 MSA usually starts between the ages of 50-60 years, but it can affect people younger and older.
-MSA does not appear to be hereditary although current research is examining whether or not there is a genetic predisposition to develop the disease.
+MSA does not appear to be hereditary although current research is examining whether there may be a genetic predisposition to develop the disease.
 It affects both sexes equally [7].